apple/swift-protobuf/Documentation/PLUGIN.md

 }
 ```

-The `proto_file_path` values should be just like the `import` paths in the proto files,
+The `proto_file_path` values here should match the paths used in the proto file
-they are the how `protoc` sees the file during generation.
+`import` statements.

 ### Building your project